smcclatchy/introductory-statistics-with-r/_episodes/12-descriptive-calculations.md

 >
 > ## Means and error bars
 >
-> The bar plot above shows the means and standard deviations for each group.
+> The bar plots above show the means and standard deviations for each group.
 > Group means are indicated by the height of the bar, and standard deviations
 > for each group shown as an "error bar" extending equally above and below the
 > mean value for each group.